-How one Aussie poker machine player ups its game globally
+How one Aussie poker machine provider ups its game globally

 Tangible results

-Comstock said the company is already seeing promising results since implementing Pronto’s solution.
+Comstock said the company is already seeing promising results since implementing Pronto Software's solution.

 “We have been able to gain much better control of our inventory and improve management of our ordering cycle and lead times.
 We’ve actually been able to maintain lower inventories because we have precise enough information to make ordering decisions at the right time."